Maboroshy/Bash-note/README.md

 bash-note -c FILE       Run Clipnote module with FILE as inbox file
 ```

-Clipnote copies text block selected in any application (browser, text editor, etc.) to the note file set in config section or by command line arguments.

-The best way to use it is binding `bash-note -c` to a keystroke using you DE instruments and then using it as you use clipboard.
-I use it assigned to `Win+C`.

-When used with browser Clipnote will also copies all images in selection.

 1) Select any part of web page or document, including images;
 2) Run `bash-note -c` by keystroke or in terminal;
 3) The text block is in your note.

-By setting `FILE` with command line argument you can have different keystrokes for different note files.
+Clipnote pastes text block selected in any application (browser, text editor, etc.) to the note file set in config section or by command line arguments.
+When used with browser Clipnote will also paste all images in selection.

+The provided QOwnNotes script will continously change note in config secion to currently opened note.

+The best way to use it is binding `bash-note -c` to a keystroke using you DE instruments, and then using it as you use clipboard.
+I use it assigned to `Win+C`.
+You can also assign other keys, like `Win+V` to a `bash-note -c FILE` to put selected text to that predefined FILE.

+TODO Rewrite later text

 ### Relink
 Dependencies: none